StefanVitor/NFTicketize/README.md

 * Event detail - from others users view - tickets block (set for sell)

-  With clcik on button "For Sell" user set price for how much will sold that ticket
+  With clcik on button "For sell" user set price for how much will sold that ticket

 ![8](https://user-images.githubusercontent.com/25621259/124467003-8d93b580-dd97-11eb-8a81-40d6a0fd8035.png)